-Further, in resolution A-RES-74-25583, the General Assembly:
+Further, the General Assembly in resolution A-RES-74-25597

-7. Expresses concern at the application of two concurrent post adjustment multipliers in the United Nations common system at the Geneva duty station, urges the Commission and member organizations to uphold the unified post adjustment multiplier for the Geneva duty station under article 11 (c) of the statute of the Commission as a matter of priority, and requests the Commission to report on the matter to the General Assembly at its seventy-fifth session [...].
+- 7. Expresses concern at the application of two concurrent post adjustment multipliers in the United Nations common system at the Geneva duty station, urges the Commission and member organizations to uphold the unified post adjustment multiplier for the Geneva duty station under article 11 (c) of the statute of the Commission as a matter of priority, and requests the Commission to report on the matter to the General Assembly at its seventy-fifth session [...]. - 95.
+Accompanying documents, in particular, the Report of the ICSC for 2017 and its Addendum 98 show that in arriving at this decision the General Assembly was alive to the arguments advanced against the methodology and the application of the gap closure measure and had available to it materials relevant to the post adjustment, including detailed analysis of the quantitative impact of the ICSC decision on staff remuneration in Geneva.
+Yet, it did not intervene in any of these specific decisions.